 Another key difference between a workers' compensation claim and a third-party claim is that injured workers will be able to seek compensation for non-economic damages such as pain and suffering.
 This pertains to the physical pain and emotional distress you have endured as a result of the injury.
 Your Riverside work injury attorney will be able to help you determine the amount of damages you can seek based on the circumstances of your case and the evidence that can be presented.

 The value or worth of your case will also be based on the degree of negligence on the part of the defendant.
 For example, if you have evidence to show that your accident was caused by a person or entity's negligence or deliberate wrongdoing, your case could be worth significantly more.

 In most cases, defendants tend to have powerful insurance companies who will be fighting hard to protect their rights.
 When you are injured, and your health, future and finances hang in the balance, you need an experienced and knowledgeable work injury lawyer on your side who can provide the support you need and hold the responsible parties accountable.

-The experienced work injury attorneys at Greenberg & Ruby, LLP will work diligently to compile evidence that will strengthen your case.
+The experienced professionals at Greenberg And Ruby Injury Attorneys will work diligently to compile evidence that will strengthen your case.
 We'll make sure your work injury claim is properly evaluated and deal with insurance companies on your behalf, protecting your rights every step of the way.
 Whether we negotiate a fair settlement on your behalf or take the case to trial, we will be with you till the very end.
-Our goal is make sure you receive maximum compensation for your losses.
+Our goal is to make sure you receive maximum compensation for your losses.
 If you or a loved one has suffered a work-related injury, call us at (323) 782-0535 for a free consultation and comprehensive case evaluation.